mrwhale/CS-on-the-GO/README.md

 http://apps.getpebble.com/en_US/application/57c24bc35e3c3db4850002af

 This app is built entirely with [pebbleJS](https://pebble.github.io/pebblejs/).
 If it gets enough liking, I will consider re-writing the watch part in c (so its native, performance and battery boost etc)
-Originally written in pebblejs as it was super easy, didnt have to worry about appmessage and could get a prototype up pretty quick
+Originally written in pebblejs as it was super easy, didnt have to worry about appmessage and could get a prototype up pretty quick (within 8 hours I had a working app)
+It seems I will have to rewrite in C, or wait until they release rockyjs api to have this working with pebble2 :(

 ### How to use
 1. Install the app!